-Description: Seminars are usually shorter events, lasting a couple hours, ½ day, or even a whole workday.
+Description: Seminars are usually shorter events, lasting anywhere from a couple of hours to a few workdays.
 They have single or multiple speakers and generally keep all participants together in the same space.
-Conferences, on the other hand, typically have multiple sessions that occur concurrently that are geared toward different interests, different positions or roles, and even skill level.
-They are typically held at hotels, begin with a keynote session and then hold breakout sessions by topic.
-A conference is usually planned for at least half of a day though generally conferences span the course of one to two days or sometimes longer.
+Conferences, on the other hand, typically have multiple sessions.
+They are usually held at hotels, beginning with a keynote session and then offering breakout sessions by topic.

-Purpose: Organizations attend trade shows as a lead generation activity.
-They may also choose to host or sponsor a trade show to reinforce their image as an industry leader among those who attend, such as members, customers, prospects, and suppliers.
+Purpose: Organizations often attend trade shows as a lead generation activity.
+Companies may also choose to host or sponsor a trade show to reinforce their image as an industry leader among those who attend.

-Purpose: This is where the big bucks are spent on a per person basis.
-Executive retreats and incentive programs are often held at luxury resorts in exclusive destinations, and they receive the most visibility in an organization.
-Business development and organizational planning are typically the topics of the agenda, but equal weight is given to enjoyable activities as part of the original incentive and reward.
+Purpose: Business development and organizational planning are typically the topics of the agenda for these retreats, but equal weight is given to enjoyable activities as part of the original incentive and reward.

-Description: Executive retreats and incentive trips typically last between three and five days and require attention to site selection, lodging, transportation, catering, business meetings, and golf and other activities.
-Negotiation skills must be sharp because these programs involve all aspects of event planning.
+Description: This is where companies generally spend more money on a per-person basis to put together these events.
+Executive retreats and incentive trips typically last between three and five days, and the planning requires attention to the site selection, lodging, transportation, catering, business meetings, golfing and other activities.

 Description: There are limitless possibilities and types of appreciation events that organizations hold throughout the year.
 Common programs include: